Brown-d0g/ghg_emissions/README.md

 ### Step 4.3

 Use Seaborn to make a data visualization.
 To use Seaborn on your personal computer, run "pip install seaborn" at command line.

+I included some notes with my data visualization, but you need not be so exhaustive.

+# Rubric

+You will be assessed on whether you created a web-hosted (completion) with partial credit eligibility for having code or other progress on each sub-step.
+Out of 200 points.